Four-year-old Dorothy said, “Last time when I was 4 inches long and in your tummy, Daddy wasn’t ready to marry you yet, so I went away.

 Then she started talking in a different language, which her mother tried to record.

 The mother was silent.
-No one but her husband, the doctor, and she had known this, but she had become pregnant about two years before she and her husband were ready to get married.
+No one but her husband, the doctor, and she had known this, but she had become pregnant about 2 years before she and her husband were ready to get married.

 She decided to have an abortion.
 She was ready to have the child, but her husband-to-be was not.